rsogllc/GNT/en/mining.md

 shares are created 20 times as often as blocks but also because P2Pool miners are only competing against other P2Pool miners to create shares.

-For example, recall our imaginary "average" miner from the [Pooling][] section who does 1/10,000<sup>th</sup> of the work on the Bitcoin network and so has to wait about 70 days on average to create a block.
+For example, recall our imaginary "average" miner from the [Pooling][section pooling] section who does 1/10,000<sup>th</sup> of the work on the Bitcoin network and so has to wait about 70 days on average to create a block.
 If there are 400 of these average miners on P2Pool, they'll each individually create a